codesleeps/solid-octo-fiesta/README.md

 **Interactive CLI**: The README generator utilizes an interactive command-line interface (CLI) that prompts you with questions about your project.
 This enables you to provide the necessary information needed to generate a comprehensive README.md file.

-88Dynamic Template**: The generator uses a pre-defined README template combined with the data provided by the user to dynamically generate a README.md file.
+**Dynamic Template**: The generator uses a pre-defined README template combined with the data provided by the user to dynamically generate a README.md file.
 The template includes sections such as project description, installation instructions, usage examples, API documentation, contribution guidelines, and more.

 **Customizability**: The generator allows you to customize various aspects of the README file.
 You can choose which sections to include or exclude based on your project's requirements.
 Additionally, you can modify the order of sections to ensure that the README provides a clear and logical flow of information.